BurakAkten/Flutter_StarBucks_Demo/README.md

 $ flutter create <ProjectName>
-  - Then put these file into this project and run this from project directory
+  - Then put these file into this project and run this from project directory.
 $ flutter run